bolrog/d2dx/README.md

 - SlashDiablo-HD/D2HD by Mir Drualga and Bartosz Jankowski, licensed under Affero GPL v3.

 ## Release history

+### 0.99.412
+  - Added (tasteful) FXAA, which is enabled by default since it looked so nice.
+(It doesn't destroy any detail.)

 ### 0.99.411
   - D2DX should now work on DirectX 10/10.1 graphics cards.